Help for Schools

 Just how large should a prep room be?

-The Department for Children, Schools and Families recommends a total area of prep room(s) + storage of 0.4-0.5 m2 per pupil workplace.
+The Department for Education recommends a total area of prep room(s) + storage of 0.4-0.5 m2 per pupil workplace.
 The upper end of the range may be needed where there are post-16 students to help store additional or more bulky resources.
 Where laboratories are spread out, or on two floors, this figure may need to be increased to allow for the duplication of some resources.

 For example – for six laboratories each holding 30 students 90m2 is required.